 Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

-Roundup Rodeo BBQ is a table-service restaurant immediately past the main entrance to Toy Story Land.
-In the picture below, you can see a tall statue of Woody at the land’s entrance.
-This is where guests first step foot into Andy’s Backyard.
+Roundup Rodeo BBQ is a table-service restaurant immediately past the main entrance of Toy Story Land.
+In the picture below, you can see a statue of Woody, where guests first step foot into Andy’s Backyard.

-Roundup Rodeo BBQ is a family-style meal that costs $45.00 per adult and $25.00 for children ages 3-9 years old.
+Roundup Rodeo BBQ is a family-style meal that costs $45.00 per adult and $25.00 for children ages 3-9 years old at the time of this update.
 Soda, water, iced tea, and children’s drinks are included in the price.
-(Specialty drinks are an extra charge.)
+Specialty drinks are an extra charge.
+You can preview the current menu and pricing here.

 So he asked us to pick out four sides, and in the meantime, he would bring out a few things to get us started.
 Little did we know what we were getting into!